Financial Literacy & Student Debt

 Know your loan servicer and set up online payments.

-Your servicer managees your loan, so staying informed helps you avoid missed payments.
+Your servicer manages your loan, so staying informed helps you avoid missed payments.

 Choose a repayment plan that fits your budget.

-The right plan ensures managable payments and prevents financial strain.
+The right plan ensures manageable payments and prevents financial strain.

 Consider early payments to reduced interest costs.